MicrosoftDocs/dynamics-365-ai/ai-docs/sales/linkedin-activities-sequence.md

 ## Send InMail

-The **Send InMail** activity allows sellers to directly message customers through LinkedIn that they’re not connected to.
+The **Send InMail** activity allows sellers to directly message customers they’re not already connected to through LinkedIn.
 More information: [Send an InMail Message](https://www.linkedin.com/help/linkedin/answer/437).

 When this activity is displayed to the seller, the Send InMail step is displayed in the Up next widget and work list.